Pinguicula: Vegetative propagation

 As well as sexual reproduction by seed, many butterworts can reproduce asexually by vegetative reproduction.
 Many members of the genus form offshoots during or shortly after flowering (e.g., P. vulgaris), which grow into new genetically identical adults.
 A few other species form new offshoots using stolons (e.g., P. calyptrata, P. vallisneriifolia) while others form plantlets at the leaf margins (e.g., P. heterophylla, P. primuliflora).

 Distribution

-Butterworts are distributed throughout the northern hemisphere (map).
-The greatest concentration of species, however, is in humid mountainous regions of Central America (including Mexico) and South America, where populations can be found as far south as Tierra del Fuego.
+Butterworts are distributed throughout the Northern Hemisphere (map).
+The greatest concentration of species, however, is in humid mountainous regions of Mexico, Central America and South America, where populations can be found as far south as Tierra del Fuego.
 Australia and Antarctica are the only continents without any native butterworts.

 Butterworts probably originated in Central America, as this is the center of Pinguicula diversity – roughly 50% of butterwort species are found here.

 The great majority of individual Pinguicula species have a very limited distribution.
 The two butterwort species with the widest distribution - P. alpina and P. vulgaris - are found throughout much of Europe and North America.
 Other species found in North America include P. caerulea, P. ionantha, P. lutea, P. macroceras, P. planifolia, P. primuliflora, P. pumila, and P. villosa.